I promised the Cheryl Atkins audio, and I just, I didn't get to it.

 Here is the exact quote.

-And it's again, Robin Morgan, a key radical feminist member of the American women's movement, and that is capitalized.
+And again, Robin Morgan, a key radical feminist member of the American women's movement, and that is capitalized.

-So if this turns out to be something totally made up, and I just want it acknowledged that I acknowledge that possibility.
+So if this turns out to be something totally made up, I just want it acknowledged that I acknowledge that possibility.

 My passport disgusts me.

-They are the marks of an insufferable privilege, bought at the price Of others' agony.
+They are the marks of an insufferable privilege bought at the price of others' agony.

 If I could peel myself inside out, I would be glad.